COMMITTEE MEETINGS & PROGRESS REPORT

 DISSERTATION DEFENSE - FINAL EXAM

-The final defense of your dissertation will take place in two stages:
+The final defense of your dissertation will take place in two stages only after you have met the minimum publication requirement:

-(1) First, a private oral exam in front of the thesis committee, without a seminar-style presentation of results.
-If the student passes the oral exam, then all committee members, including the advisor and the chair, will sign the appropriate graduate school document.
-The thesis committee chair will certify (by initialing final exam form) that the dissertation has been approved for electronic submission at time of defense if no edits requested, or after any required edits are completed and approved.
+- First, a private defense in front of the thesis committee.
+The student should meet with the committee chair beforehand to discuss and agree upon general expectations for a brief initial presentation of no more than 10 slides.
+The presentation can include a synopsis of dissertation highlights, but should highlight broader or unresolved aspects of the thesis research and facilitate a forward-thinking conversation.
+The intent of the presentation is to help the committee assess whether or not the student has become a mature scientist.
+The committee will engage the student by asking questions arising from the presentation, the dissertation, and if applicable, peer reviews of a manuscript used to satisfy the publication requirement but not yet accepted for publication.
+If the student passes the defense, then all committee members, including the advisor and chair, will sign the appropriate graduate school document.
+The thesis committee chair will certify (by initialing the final exam form) that the dissertation has been approved for electronic submission at the time of defense if no edits are requested, or after any required edits are completed and approved.

-(2) The student will present a formal public seminar of their research results no sooner than two weeks after their successful private defense.
+- The student will present a formal public seminar of their research results no sooner than two weeks after their successful private defense.
 Thesis committee members are encouraged but not required to attend the public seminar.
-A final grade will not be submitted until after the required public seminar.
+A final grade for MCRO 994 will not be submitted until after the required public seminar.

 Schedule a date and location that works for you and all of your committee members for your private oral exam.
 All committee members are expected be present at your final oral defense meeting.
 If a common date cannot be determined, substitution of a committee member is an alternative after approval by the committee and the advisor.
 Please notify the Student Services Manager for formal substitution of a committee member.
 At least two weeks prior to the final oral exam, give your committee a draft of your dissertation.
 (If the thesis is not provided to the committee at least two weeks prior to the defense, then the thesis committee may, at their discretion, postpone the defense.